willfleury/metrics-agent/README.md

 ## Instrumentation Metadata

 For those who like marking methods to measure programmatically, we provide annotations to do just that.
 We also provide a configuration driven system where you define the methods you want to instrument in a yaml definition.
+We encourage the configuration driven approach over annotations.

 ### Annotations